AceRNorth/gdsims/_sources/user_guide/output.rst

 Local data file
 ---------------

-Similarly to the totals file, the local data file records the number of adult male mosquitoes for each day of the simulation, but this is split by each site.
+Similarly to the totals file, the local data file records the number of adult mated female mosquitoes for each day of the simulation, but this is split by each site.
 This provides a more in-depth view of the population evolution at each site.
-The male population numbers are also divided by genotype.
+The female population numbers are also divided by genotype.

-The first column again denotes the simulation day, the second column denotes the site index (as seen in :ref:`coords_output_file`) and the following columns denote the number of males of each genotype (as seen in :ref:`totals_file`).
+The first column again denotes the simulation day, the second column denotes the site index (as seen in :ref:`coords_output_file`) and the following columns denote the number of females of each genotype (as seen in :ref:`totals_file`).

 .. image:: ../images/output_local.png
     :scale: 80 %